Apixmed/integration_documentation/README.md

 **Request parameters:**

 - organizationId - Id of your organization.
+Required.
 - organizationAccountId - account Id of your organization.
+Required.
 - searchParameter - parameter to filter diseases by name.
 - sorting - parameter to sort diseases.
 Allowed values can be combined with `,`.
 Allowed values: `frequency asc` `frequency desc` `atc asc`, `atc desc` `inn asc`, `inn desc`
 - ids - parameter to filter diseases by ids that are listed.